Mausy5043/bluepy3/README.md

 This is a Python3 library to allow communication with Bluetooth Low Energy devices on Linux.

-###### ATTENTION: If you are reading this on [PyPi](https://pypi.org/project/bluepy3/) then note that the formatting below looks terrible.
-Visit the project's homepage to read the correctly formatted [README.md](https://github.com/Mausy5043/bluepy3#readme) file.
+###### ATTENTION: If you are reading this on [PyPi](https://pypi.org/project/bluepy3/) then note that the formatting below may look terrible.
+In that case, visit the project's homepage to read the correctly formatted [README.md](https://github.com/Mausy5043/bluepy3#readme) file.

 ## Requirements